The Forgotten Casualties of Meat – Slaughterhouse workers

 At first it was mostly the sanitation which saw the most improvement, but by the 1940’s and 50’s worker conditions began to rapidly improve, and by the 1960’s the workers had better pay and working conditions.

 But during the 1970’s things began to unravel.
 The speed of the slaughter and processing lines were greatly sped up, resulting in a huge increase in serious injuries and psychological stress.
 Worker pay started to decline as well, and union membership and influence were greatly diminished.
 The current situation is really bad and entails some of the most abusive working circumstances imaginable.
+Employee turnover rates of 80-100% per year are common at slaughterhouses.

 The rate of worker injury is now triple that of other manufacturing and processing jobs.
 Slaughterhouse worker injuries run the gamut of everything from repetitive motion injuries, to serious cuts and amputations, to a high incidence of certain cancers and autoimmune diseases that are strongly associated with handling meat.
 Human Rights Watch concludes that slaughterhouse workers have the most dangerous job in America, and even the US Government Accountable Office (USGAO) says that they face much greater risks than other workers.
 The problem of worker safety may be even worse than the statistics show as under-reporting is often rampant.
 Indeed a congressional investigation found failures to report even serious injuries, requiring hospitalization or even amputation, were widespread.